 Then you can open up the walls of the pot.
-Do this is by gently pinching the pot with the side of your thumb and for finger.
+Do this by gently pinching the pot with the side of your thumb and forefinger.
 This pinching motion is a bit challenging for little hands, but it is great for developing coordination and muscle strength.

 Once the pot has been shaped, you can tap the rim and base gently on the table.
 This will create a flat bottom for the pot to sit on.
 And will even out the rim to create a neat finish.

 One option for decorating the pot is to melt some marbles in it.
 This is possible if you are using pottery clay and the pot is going to be fired in a kiln.
 To find out more about melting marbles in clay pots, check out my article here.